 Funding analysis

-The operational core of the production infrastructure that is dependent on the core capabilities needs to strive to be self-sufficient for the software maintenance, development and its operation.
+The operational core of the production infrastructure that is dependent on the EGI core capabilities (as assessed in section 4.1) needs to strive to be self-sufficient for the software maintenance, development and its operation.
 It is therefore critical that a significant proportion of this software needs to be drawn from generic components (supported primarily outside of EGI) with minimal customisations being needed by EGI.
 Many of these capabilities provide a foundation for all other activities within EGI and therefore ‘opting-out’ of these services by individual resource providers would be very difficult.

 The usage of different capabilities deployed on the resources can vary significantly between communities.
 Clearly, capabilities used by just one or a few communities need to draw heavily on these communities for their maintenance, development, operation and support.
 It is possible for capabilities that truly span all communities could be candidates for support through the infrastructure.
 However, given the probable differences in usage between capabilities by different communities, a usage based cost model may be appropriate for proportioning costs.